felleg/felleg.gitlab.io-backup/content/posts/20201030-password-managers.md

 `tazmanio` is not that it is memorable (though it sure does not help).
 What makes it dangerous is that I used it everywhere.
 It might have felt safer to change all my passwords from `tazmanio` to `Tazmanio1993!` (every registration form assured me that my new password was *strong*), but in reality it was as weak as before.
+I have never fallen prey to a phishing attempt before, and yet my credentials are still floating out there.
 All it took was a data breach from any of the websites I was registered to in order to open my digital life to anyone.
 In fact, according to [haveibeenpwned.com](https://haveibeenpwned.com), here are all the data breaches that revealed my "user:password" combination to the world: